avih/tldr-fmt/README.md

   -i N  Indent examples by N characters (0..8).
   -b C  Bullet Character when indent is 2 or more.
   -s N  Use styles: 1-yes/force  0-no (plain text).
+  -e N  Exit code for empty input (bad OPTIONS is 1, bad FILE is 2).

   -h    Display this help (styles/formats apply).
   -j    Display additional styles/variables help.